 First of all the Eclipse platform must be initiated.
 After this, you must click with the right button of the mouse over the directory "AADS" in the view "Package Explorer".
 You must choose "Run As" and then "1 Eclipse Application".
-At this moment a new Eclipse application starts containing a button of AADS and an entry in the menu bar for AADS.
+At this moment a new Eclipse application starts containing a button of AADS and an entry in the menu bar for AADS (the window is split in two in this document for better legibility):

 When you click over this button or over the menu bar the tool AADS starts.
-The "Console" view of the Eclipse application arises showing the following message:
+The following window arises showing a message (split in two in this document for better legibility):